 \section{Reduced Problem and Proof of Theorem \ref{th:main2}}

 As mentioned above, existence of weak solutions for the linear time-dependent problem in \eqref{system1}$_{\text{lin}}$ can be obtained, for instance, from \cite{indiana} in the context of implicit equations (see also \cite{showmono}).
-Here we summarize the principal operators and the reduction of the linear system to an implicit evolution equation (of the form \eqref{abstractimplicit} from the Introduction), as they are essential in the exposition and proof of Theorem \ref{th:main2}, which we give later in this section.
+Here we summarize the principal operators and the reduction of the linear system to an implicit evolution equation { \eqref{abstractimplicit}}, as they are essential in the exposition and proof of Theorem \ref{th:main2}, which we give later in this section.